The ill-fated luxury liners whose demise was closely connected with Halifax.

 Both liners, the SS Atlantic and RMS Titanic, came to grief in the Atlantic Ocean; the SS Atlantic in 1873 and the Titanic in 1912.
 Eerily, both tragedies occurred in the month of April which was definitely an unlucky month for the White Star Line.
 Our Titanic excursion will visit many sites associated with these two ships.

-- Leaving the cruise ship dock, we’ll head north along Lower Water Street and pass numerous historical sites including the Maritime Museum of the Atlantic which houses the foremost collection of Titanic memorabilia recovered at the time of the sinking, including the only surviving intact deck chair.
+Leaving the cruise dock or your local acommodator, we’ll head north along Lower Water Street and pass numerous historical sites including the Maritime Museum of the Atlantic which houses the foremost collection of Titanic memorabilia recovered at the time of the sinking, including the only surviving intact deck chair.

 At the north end of Young Avenue on the right hand side of the street is the former residence of George Wright, a much respected businessman who did not survive his voyage on RMS Titanic.

 The Cathedral Church of All Saints held the first Titanic funeral.A funeral mass for four unidentified women, who were recovered holding rosary beads, was held at Saint Mary's Basilica.Brunswick Street United Church, which held services for victims whose religious affiliations were unknown.Saint George's Anglican Church is associated with the ‘Unknown Child', who was later identified as Sidney Goodwin.At this point, we’ll return to the cruise dock, or some may wish to visit the Maritime Museum of the Atlantic and walk back to the ship or we'll return you to your local accommodator.

 The private, pre-booked Titanic Connection Tour will take approximately 6.5 to 7.0 hours (+/-) and is fully narrated by your driver/guide.